Jkrakra/Forecasting-Student-Session-Model/README.md

-This project was done to help the data analytics team at Fusion to decipher why the forecasting model was not fitting peoperly with the historical data.
+This project was done to help the data analytics team at Fusion to decipher why the forecasting model was not fitting properly with the historical data.